reddyxo/bomb/README.txt

 chmod +x EmBomber-updated.py
 chmod +x BomMaiL.py

-updated works with python3 use direct./EmBomber-updated.py
+updated works with python3 use direct python EmBomber-updated.py
+Or
+./EmBomber-updated.py

 for remaining scripts use